CS525-18Spring/MovieHunter/README.md

 # MovieHunter
 This is a movie website using **Django** as backend framework and SQlite as database.

-Features like search engine, user management, login via Facebook and recommender are implemented.
+For the current version, the following features are implemented,
+- Search Engine
+- User Management
+- Login via Facebook (OAuth with Facebook API)
+- Recommender
+- Cache

 We deployed the website on a Digital Ocean server at http://zijun-xu.com:8080 .

 ***

-## Index of Content
+## Index of Contents
 1. [Data and Database](#data-and-database)
 2. [Search Engine](#search-engine)
 3. [Recommender](#recommender)
 4. [Deployment Instructions](#deployment-instructions)

-***

 <a name="hello-world"></a>